 You have one chance with a Buyer to make a great first impression.
 Don’t blow it.
 I have years of experience selling homes and I will work with you to identify shortcomings in your home or property that should be fixed before listing it.
 I’ll provide tips that make your home show well!
 For example, bake a batch of brownies just before a showing – your home will smell homey and wonderful.

 Negotiating an Offer

 Buyers make all kinds of offers; some offers may not meet your expectations.
 Don’t worry if the first offer that comes across the table doesn’t meet your expectations.
-This is why you are working with a Real Estate professional.
-I have sold more than one home or property a week during the 2010 calendar year.
-I am an expert negotiator.
+This is why you are working with a Real Estate professional, I am an expert negotiator.
 I will work with you to determine a counter offer that ultimately brings in a sale.

 Inspections and Contingencies

 Home Inspections are performed to ensure that the home meets certain standards.
 Because I live in Deep Creek Lake, I know many members of the local community.
 I can point you in the direction of companies that can assist in taking care of issues raised during the Inspection process.

 After you accept an offer and before settlement, you need to do the following:

 Move any furniture or personal items out of the home as determined by the contract agreement.